nobleprogterraform/applied-ai-with-python/3-Machine-Learing-Pathways/machine-learing-pathways.md

 So, this right here is our general machine learning pathway: we collect and store the data, clean and organize it, perform exploratory data analysis, and if necessary, create a machine learning model to build a data product that goes back into the real world.
 This cyclical process starts over again.

 Now that we understand the general dynamics of the data science and machine learning pathway, we can begin to focus on learning various Python libraries well-suited for each of these major components.

-I hope you're super excited.
-I know I am to dive deep into each of these different steps and the various Python libraries associated with them!